nilanshu489/moviemaze/README.md

-# Movie Card App
+# Moviemaze🎬

-A modern React app showcasing a stylish card layout for movies with a unique organic border shape.
-Users can search movies by name and view their release years.
-Clicking a movie reveals full details in a modal popup.
+A sleek React application featuring an innovative, organic-shaped card design to showcase movies.
+Users can seamlessly search movies by title and instantly view their poster image, release year, and detailed information through an elegant modal interface.
+This app combines smooth animations, a dynamic gradient background, and a responsive layout for an immersive browsing experience.

 ---

-## Features
+## 🚀 Features

 - Responsive, animated gradient background
 - Search bar filtering movie list dynamically